rrodakowski/ubuntu-setup/README.md

 Copy the contents of this repsository to a folder on your machine in which you would like spin up your vagrant instance.
 There is a sample vagrant file.
 It calls a provisioning script to setup your VM.

-After Vm is running and provisioned, type "vagrant ssh" to connect.
+After Vm is running and provisioned:

+- vagrant ssh -- to connect
+- vagrant halt to shut down the VM(s)
+- vagrant suspend to suspend the VM(s), use vagrant resume to resume
+- vagrant status to display the status of the VM(s)
+- vagrant destroy to destroy (delete) the VM(s)

 After provisioning a VM, there are generally several things to do, depending on app and your personal preference: